leburnett/reiser-documentation/Freely-walking/freely_walking_analysis.md

 ## Processing of other protocols

 Data from `protocol_30` and `protocol_31` run the functions `plot_errorbar_tuning_curve_diff_contrasts` and `plot_errorbar_tuning_diff_speeds`, respectively.
 Which plot tuning curve plots in addition to the timeseries plots.

-- Runs the function `generate_movie_from_ufmf` which makes individual movies each rep of each condition per experiment.

 Data from `protocol_25` - individual flies used the script `single_lady_analysis.m`.